The Forestry Act

 7. Other sources of income.

 The water-right fee in Section 1 and the proportion of the allocation from the engineering budget for water resource development projects in Section 4 herein shall be regulated by the central water conservation government agency in conjunction with the central government agency.
-At the time a permit is issued for hill development, the reciprocation fund fee in Section 2 shall be served.
-The obligated party, calculation format, payment schedule, time period, procedures, and regulations, shall be decreed by the central government agency, and submitted to the Executive Yuan for approval.
+At the time a permit is issued for hill development, the reciprocation fund fee in Section 2 shall be paid.
+The obligated party, calculation format, payment schedule, time period, procedures, and regulations shall be decreed by the central government agency and submitted to the Executive Yuan for approval.

-2. A reciprocation fund provided by those who undertake development of hillsides;
+2. A reciprocation fund provided by those undertaking hillside development;

-3. Penalty fines for violation of this Act;
+3. Penalty fines for violations of this Act;

 4. Allocations from the engineering budget for water resource development projects;